 History & DramaThe Nixon and Watergate legacies continue to be debated to this day, along with the Frost/Nixon interviews and their various interpretations — whether stage play, Hollywood film, or multiple books.
 These materials all provide, in their own way, a useful and provocative collection of history lessons from that time, and a window into politics and personality.
 Frost/Nixon — the play and the film — were clearly focused on portraying the drama of the contest as well as the human foibles of the two main characters, both flawed and looking for their respective rewards and/or redemptions.
 True, some licence was taken with the actual history, with some scenes wholly created or omitted, while others were fictionalized for the sake of good story telling.
 Still, these productions succeeded in capturing the essence of the Frost-Nixon contest, the larger principles then at stake for law and nation, and the quirkiness and human qualities of both Frost and Nixon.
 They also introduced and/or drew out some new facets — whether of the personalities themselves, the role of television, or the chess-game strategies involved in the interviews.
 In so doing, they serve history not as the most definitive accounts of what happened — as the books are certainly better for that, at least in a factual and chronological sense.
 Yet the play and film are important for their different, unique, and focused perspectives.
 They also serve as valuable reminders of what a major event this was in its day, as well as educational prods to learn more about a tragic man at the pinnacle of power and how a democratic state dealt with him.

 Other Richard Nixon-related stories at this website include: “Nixon’s Checkers Speech, September 1952” (during which the Vice President extricates himself from scandal through the “magic”of television); the “1968 Presidential Race” (featuring the Republican primaries and general election that year, Nixon’s election, and celebrities and other notables who helped Republican candidates, including Nixon); and, “Enemy of the President”(about cartoonist Paul Conrad and includes some of his famous Nixon and Watergate cartoons).
 Nixon is also covered in part in, “JFK’s 1960 Campaign.”
 Additional stories on politics can be found at the “Politics & Culture” category page.
-Thanks for visiting – and if you like what you see here, please make a donation to support this website.
+Thanks for visiting – and if you like what you see here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: January 15, 2009